tommyknocker/pdo-database-class/README.md

 // GIVES: SELECT * FROM USERS FOR UPDATE;
 ```

-Also you can use an array of keywords:
+You can use an array of keywords:

 ```php
 $db->setQueryOption(['LOW_PRIORITY', 'IGNORE'])->insert($table,$param);